Wolox/express-wolox-logger/README.md

 [2019-06-14 17:35:13.772 +0000] ERROR (17439 on my-pc.local): [a2936029-9bd4-402d-ba43-a4873f228274] something bad happened
 ```
 ####Forwarding the request Id
-As a bonus, the previously mentioned request Id is taken from the `x-request-id` header if supplied, which lets said `request id` be transfered across services.
+As a bonus, the previously mentioned request Id is taken from the `x-request-id` header if supplied, which lets said `request id` be transferred across services.
 You can do this by importing the `getRequestId` function and supplying it to the header when making requests.
 ```
 const request = require('axios'),
  { getRequestId } = require('express-wolox-logger');

-axios.get(URL, { headers: { 'xrequest-id': getRequestId() } })
+axios.get(URL, { headers: { 'xrequest-id': getRequestId() } });
 ```
 This will result in the requestId being logged through your services until the request chain ends.